davidde/notes/GIT.md

 * git log (--stat)
           (--oneline --graph master other_branch)
-Log of all git commits in less editor (q to exit).
+Log of all git commits in less pager (q to exit).
 --stat: shows additional data like the files that were changed, and insertions/deletions.
 --oneline: show only one line per commit.